 Hi.
-I'm Sam Weston, a marketing and communications strategist building brands and reputations for the intelligent era.
-I currently lead global communications and industry marketing at GroupM.
+I'm Sam Weston, a strategist building brands and reputations for the intelligent era.
+I currently lead global industry communications at WPP Media.

-Read more about me here, scroll down to find out what I’ve been doing for work, or listen to a Notebook LM Deep Dive on my career.
+Read more about me here or scroll down to find out what I’ve been doing for work.

-Over the last two decades I’ve had fun shaping public opinion, building global brands, and leading next generation marketing teams.
+I’ve spent my career shaping public opinion, building global brands, and leading next generation marketing teams.

-I started out working in political consulting and market research.
-In the early-mid 2000s, I helped Labour Parties in New Zealand, Australia, and the UK secure unprecedented re-election victories and aided Democratic campaigns in multiple US election cycles.
+I began my career in political consulting and market research, helping Labour Parties in New Zealand, Australia, and the UK secure unprecedented re-election victories and aiding Democratic campaigns in multiple US election cycles.

-Along the way, I’ve been fortunate to work for and learn from many people I admire.
+Along the way, I’ve been fortunate to work with many personal heroes.
 Stephen Mills, Stan Greenberg, and Aaron Shapiro all taught me the value of being relentless in the pursuit of things that matter.
 Joe Stewart made me believe in the power of designing things for people.
 My time at Rubenstein taught me the importance of accountable and egoless leadership.
 I try to bring all of those things with me to the way I lead teams and approach work.

 Head of Global Corporate Communications & Industry Marketing - GroupM / 2020-present